Adaptive Nonlinear Control of a Bicopter with Unknown Dynamics: Adaptive Dynamic Input-Output Linearizing Control

 The linearizing control law \eqref{eq:IOL_control_law} requires the precise knowledge of the mass $m$ and the inertia $J$ of the bicopter.
-However, since these physical parameters are not typically precisely known or are often time-varying, we use an online parameter estimator with finite-time convergence property to estimate them.
+However, since these physical parameters are not typically precisely known or are often time-varying, we use an online parameter estimator with finite-time convergence property to estimate the unknown parameters.
+The finite-time estimation of the parameters thus allows the exact linearization of the extended bicopter dynamics.

+The finite-time convergent parameter estimator \eqref{eq:estimator} is constructed by modifying the gradient-based exponentially stable parameter estimator using the finite-time optimization theory presented in \cite{garg2020fixed,garg2020cappa}.

-To estimate the unknown parameters, we use the bicopter system \eqref{eq:former_ss} to formulate a linear regressor equation as shown below.
+To estimate the unknown parameters, we use the bicopter system \eqref{eq:former_ss} to formulate a linear regressor equation, as shown below.
+This approach is motivated by the DREM parameter estimator described in \cite{aranovskiy2016parameters}.
 In particular, we write \eqref{eq:former_ss} as

 where

 and